arithmeticzzy/opencv-ssd-mobilenet/README.md

 # opencv-ssd-mobilenet
-model and prototxt are from https://github.com/chuanqi305/MobileNet-SSD
+model and deploy.prototxt are from https://github.com/chuanqi305/MobileNet-SSD